mattyschell/geodatabase-buildings-bbl-qa/README.md

 4. The building is not in a tax lot at all - easements, outside city limits, etc.

     We will track these so that they are reported by QA only once and then never look at them again.
 We will always ignore buildings outside of city limits or on the boundary but not touching a tax lot.

+    Some building base_bbls have no matching tax lot because they are spatially located outside of tax lots, like on subway lines or on bridges.
+We will never identify these in QA but we may add some of these "pseudo" bbls to the same "acknowledged" list as we encounter them in QA.

 # Dependencies